The Ultimate Guide to Contract Storage: Best Practices & CLM Benefits

 What is contract storage?

-Contract storage is the process of filing, organizing, and managing executed contracts.
-The purpose of storage is to ensure that contracts are accessible when needed and can be located easily by anyone.
+Contract storage is the process of filing, organizing, and securely managing executed contracts in a centralized system.
+The purpose of a contract storage system is to ensure that contracts are easily accessible, searchable, and protected so teams can retrieve documents faster, track compliance, and manage obligations seamlessly.

-Once contracts are signed, they are stored in physical cabinets or on computers.
+Once contracts are signed, they need a reliable post-signature contract storage process.
+Signed contracts are typically stored in physical cabinets or on computers.
 Whenever a document is required for tracking, performance analysis, or compliance checks, it can be retrieved from its location.

 As per an EY report, 90% of contracting professionals say that they face challenges trying to locate contracts.
 The key to overcoming this challenge is to store contracts well—making effective storage the key to seamless contract management.